History of multitrack recording: Home systems

 The advent of the compact audio cassette (developed in 1963) ultimately led to affordable, portable four-track machines such as the Tascam Portastudio which debuted in 1979.
 Cassette-based machines could not provide the same audio quality as reel-to-reel machines, but served as a useful tool for professional and semi-pro musicians in making song demos.
-The Portastudio had a revolutionary effect on the emerging punk rock genre, because it enabled young bands to make recordings without signing to a record label.
-In the early years of punk, many bands self-produced their own recordings and sold them at gigs and by putting advertisements in underground zines.
+The Portastudio had a revolutionary effect on popular songwriting, recording and production, because it enabled artists to make recordings without signing to a record label.
+Many artists then self-produced their own recordings, duplicated them to the standard audio cassette format and sold them directly at gigs and via advertisements.
 Bruce Springsteen's 1982 album Nebraska was made this way, with Springsteen choosing the album's earlier demo versions over the later studio recordings.